silverstripe/cwp/docs/en/cwp-features/single_sign_on.md

 tightly couples a set of services to provide the best user experience and therefore the requirements are strict.

-- The users need to be logged into an a windows network via the means of an AD.
+- The users need to be logged into a Windows network via means of an AD.
 - Their browser of choice must be able to automatically send their windows credentials to an ADFS server that can authenticate them from an AD server.